yzhao062/pyod/README.rst

    :target: https://raw.githubusercontent.com/yzhao062/pyod/master/examples/ALL.png
    :alt: Comparision_of_All

-To provide an overview of the implemented models, a benchmark is supplied for select algorithms.
-In total, 17 benchmark data are used for comparision, which can be downloaded at `ODDS <http://odds.cs.stonybrook.edu/#table1>`_.
+A benchmark is supplied for select algorithms to provide an overview of the implemented models.
+In total, 17 benchmark datasets are used for comparison, which can be downloaded at `ODDS <http://odds.cs.stonybrook.edu/#table1>`_.

 For each dataset, it is first split into 60% for training and 40% for testing.